Pig's ear as food: Cantonese cuisine

 In Cantonese cuisine, it is another ingredient used in lou mei (braised dishes).
 The emphasis is on using all edible parts of the pig.
 Pig's ears (and lou mei in general) are not considered as delicacies.

 Filipino cuisine

-In the Philippines, the dish known as sisig may sometimes use pig ears together with the animal's tail and cheeks as part of its ingredients.
+In the Philippines, the dish known as sisig may sometimes use pig's ears together with the animal's tail and cheeks as part of its ingredients.

 Lithuanian cuisine

 Pig's ear, known in Lithuania as kiaulės ausis, is served either smoked and cut into thin strips as a beer snack, or boiled whole and served as the main dish with horseradish and fresh vegetables or pickles.